MiczFlor/RPi-Jukebox-RFID/docs/sphinx/userguide/autohotspot.rst

-AutoHotspot
+Auto-Hotspot
 ***********

-The AutoHotspoot function allows the phoniebox to switch between a connection to a known WiFi router and a automatically generated hotspot, so that you can still access the phoniebox webapp or SSH directly to the phoniebox.
+The Auto-Hotspot function allows the Jukebox to switch between its connection between a known WiFi and an automatically generated hotspot so that you can still access via SSH or Webapp.

 .. important:: Please configure the WiFi connection to your home access point before enabling these feature!

 To create a hotspot and allow clients to connect `hostapd` [1]_ and `dnsmasq` [2]_

-Changing basic configuration of the Hotspot
+Changing basic configuration of the hotspot
 -------------------------------------------

-The whole hotspot configuration can be found at ``/etc/hostapd/hostapd.conf``
+The whole hotspot configuration can be found at ``/etc/hostapd/hostapd.conf``.

-Interesting for you might be:
+The following parameters are relevant:

-* ``ssid`` for the displayed hotspot-name
+* ``ssid`` for the displayed hotspot name
 * ``wpa_passphrase`` for the password of the hotspot
-* ``country_code`` if you are located in another counry than Germany
+* ``country_code`` the country you are currently in

 .. code-block:: bash